AdoptOpenJDK/jdk9-jigsaw/session-1-jigsaw-intro/04_Packaging/README.md

 Perform the below command to see the packages (jar files) created via the above script:

     $ tree -fl mlib

+    or

+    $ cmd //c "tree /f /a mlib"    (for Windows users)

 You will notice that the module `org.astro` is packaged to indicate that its version is `1.0`.
 Module `com.greetings` has been packaged to indicate that its main class is `com.greetings.Main`.
 Module `com.greetings` can be executed without needing to specify its main class (`Main.class`).